chusnulzamzami/chusnulzamzami/README.md

 ## 🧠 About Me

-Saya adalah seorang Artificial Intelligence Engineer yang berfokus pada pengembangan solusi berbasis AI, mulai dari web development (frontend & backend), API, hingga automation workflow.
+I am an Artificial Intelligence Engineer focused on developing AI-driven solutions, ranging from web development (frontend & backend) and APIs to workflow automation.

-Berpengalaman dalam Prompt Engineering (ChatGPT & Gemini AI) serta membangun sistem otomatisasi menggunakan n8n untuk meningkatkan efisiensi dan skalabilitas sistem.
+I have experience in Prompt Engineering (ChatGPT & Gemini AI) and building automation systems using n8n to enhance system efficiency and scalability.

-💡 Passionate dalam mengubah ide menjadi solusi nyata menggunakan AI.<br/>
+💡 Passionate about transforming ideas into real-world solutions using AI.<br/>

 ## 💼 Experience
 #### 🎤 Speaker – Telkom Banda Aceh (2026)
-- Teaching the concept of AI-based development (coding without manual coding)/n
+- Teaching the concept of AI-based development (coding without manual coding)
-- Increasing participant understanding to 85%/n
+- Increasing participant understanding to 85%
-- 80% of participants successfully built independent solutions/n
-  Engagement increased to 90%
+- 80% of participants successfully built independent solutions Engagement increased to 90%
 #### 🤖 Generative AI Intern – BPVP Banda Aceh (2025)
-- Developing solutions based on Generative AI and automation/n
+- Developing solutions based on Generative AI and automation
-- Increasing work efficiency by up to 90%/n
+- Increasing work efficiency by up to 90%
-- Building workflow automation with an 80% success rate/n
+- Building workflow automation with an 80% success rate
 - Improving the team's understanding of AI by up to 85%/n <br/>